2000 Daytona 250

 The 2000 Daytona 250 was a NASCAR Craftsman Truck Series race held at Daytona International Speedway in Daytona Beach, Florida on February 18, 2000.
 The inaugural running of the event, Joe Ruttman won the pole, while Mike Wallace won the race, the third win of his Truck Series career.

-A quarter of this race was held under the red flag, mainly due to Geoff Bodine's violent crash near the start/finish line on lap 57.
+A quarter of this race was held under the caution flag, partially due to Geoff Bodine's violent crash near the start/finish line on lap 57.

 Background

 Daytona International Speedway is one of two superspeedways to hold Camping World Truck Series races; the other one is Talladega Superspeedway.
 Its standard track is a four-turn, 2.5 mi superspeedway.
 Daytona's turns are banked at 31 degrees, and the front stretch (the location of the finish line) is banked at 18 degrees.